 Using those same insights you used to discover their weaknesses you can also see how they are utilizing the feedback given to them and watch their performance grow—giving you the perfect opportunities to identify, acknowledge, and reward their progress.

-Use Restaurant Data to Create Smarter Marketing Campaigns
+Use Restaurant Analytics to Create Smarter Marketing Campaigns

 Identify which campaigns are working (and which aren’t)